The Committee’s officers and membership from April 2022 are:-

 It was funded by contributions from many people in the village and beyond and the building work was carried out by local labour, much of it voluntary.

 The room is run as a charitable trust by a Management Committee made up of three people elected at the Annual General Meeting plus representatives from user-groups such as the Church, the Club, the Parish Council the Ladies’ Circle, Swap-Shop and so on.
-At present the Chair is Gaynor Davy, the Secretary is Jackie Westcott and the Acting Treasurer is Leslie Turner.
+At present the Chair is Gaynor Davy, the Secretary is Jackie Westcott and the Treasurer is Alice Munro.

 The room-hire cost is £5 per session (morning, afternoon or evening) or £10 for the whole day.
 This income doesn’t cover its running costs but is supplemented by fund-raising events organised by the Committee.

 There are toilets at the far end of the Club which Birbury hirers may use.
 They are normally locked during the day so if they’re likely to be needed you’d need to book them when booking the room (with Jackie Westcott).

 The kitchenette has an electric jug, a large water-boiler and washing-up gear.
 Crockery, cutlery and some glasses are available although hirers may, of course, bring their own equipment if they wish.
 The village also owns a larger quantity of crockery, cutlery and wine-glasses which is kept elsewhere and is available for free use upon request.